 This is the level of travel insurance cover superior to ‘basic’, and should cover a few things more than those policies, potentially including lost luggage and theft.

-Travelling multiple times a year?
-You’ll require a multi-trip policy, rather than taking out insurance for every trip you take.
-This a good option for any travellers who fly from place to place throughout the year.
+Are you travelling multiple times a year?
+You may prefer a multi-trip policy, rather than taking out insurance for every trip you take.
+This a good option for travellers who fly from place to place throughout the year.
 Depending on your provider, it can cover all things included in a comprehensive policy for 12 months.

 One of the most important things to get covered for by a travel insurance policy is medical expenses.
 Things like hospital care, emergency transport, and medication costs are expensive when they aren’t subsidised, but can be covered by travel insurance policies.

-Personal liability refers to your specific liability and covers any costs related to you injuring someone, or damaging someone’s property.
+Personal liability refers to your specific liability and covers any costs related to you injuring someone or damaging another person’s property.

-The PDS is a document describing the extent of your travel insurance cover.
+Also referred to as a PDS, is a document describing the extent of your travel insurance cover.
 It details what you’re covered for, what you’re not covered for, and more.
 All policies will come with a PDS.

-A single trip travel insurance policy will cover you for journeys where you do one trip, even if it is to multiple countries, departing and returning to Australia just once.
+A single trip travel insurance policy will cover you for journeys where you make one trip, even if it is to multiple countries, departing and returning to Australia just once.

 Travel delay expenses mean any extra money spent due to travel delays.
-If you’re delayed due to circumstances out of your control, you may be able to claim on expenses related to that delay (e.g. hotels, meals, etc.)
+If you’re delayed due to circumstances out of your control, you may be able to claim on expenses related to that delay (e.g. toiletries, meals, etc.)

 Underwriters accept the risk of insuring you, guaranteeing you will be paid if circumstances call for it.
-Your insurer isn’t necessarily the underwriter of your policy.
+Your policy issuer isn’t necessarily the underwriter of your policy.
 Instead, the underwriter is the person or the company who evaluates the risk involved in insuring you.

 May refer to an event that you can’t control that impacts your holiday, such as an illness or death.
 It doesn’t include a change of mind.